fosterful/scheduler/README.md

 ## Contributing to the Effort

 First, we would like to thank you for having an interest in helping with this project!
-There are several ways you can contribute:
+There are several things you can do:

-- Fix a bug
+- Fix a bug and submit a pull request
+- Help with issues
-- Close open issues or contribute by reproducing issues
+  - Close open issues by fixing them and making a pull request
+  - Reproduce an issue for you or others to fix
 - Refactor code

-### Ways to Contribute to the Project
+### Guide for Contributing to the Project

 Fork this repo, clone your forked repo, and then [setup your environment](#development-environment-setup).
 Then make a branch, with a descriptive name, for the specific issue that you want to tackle.